 "Then we remove the backbone, and add a coat of sugar which acts as an adhesive for the salt.
 Then the salt."
 After curing for 24 hours, the fish is suspended on stockings in the flameless smoker, which Grinbergs opened to let me take a peak inside.

-Along with this store, Kristapsons sells its 150g, 250g, and 500g parcels ($10, $18, $34 respectively) as well as its 1kg side ($60) at its Yonge Street location and outlet in Markham.
+Along with this store, Kristapsons sells its 150g, 250g, and 500g parcels ($10, $18, $34 respectively) as well as its 1kg side ($60) at its Yonge Street location.
 It's best enjoyed, at least according to Grinbergs, "on sliced baguette, with a little bit of yogurt or sour cream, some horse radish, a little honey, then capers, and the fish on top.
 That's my favourite hors d'oeuvre."

 Photos by Dennis Marciniak